Little Mix: 2021–2022: As a trio, Between Us and hiatus

 On 5 April 2022, the group was nominated for "Best Group" at the Global Awards.
 Between April and May 2022 the group embarked on The Confetti Tour, which started on 9 April 2022 at the SSE Arena in Belfast, and concluded on 14 May 2022 at The O2 Arena in London.
-Following the first of their two shows at Glasgow's OVO Hydro Arena, they were commended and awarded a framed plaque to commemorate them becoming the band that has played the most dates, the group with the highest all-time ticket sales at the arena.
+Following the first of their two shows at Glasgow's OVO Hydro arena, they were commended and awarded a framed plaque to commemorate them becoming the band that has played the most dates, the group with the highest all-time ticket sales at the arena.
 After their second show, the Ovo Hydro Arena tweeted that Little Mix also now held the record for the "most tickets sold for a single all-seated show by a musical act" at the venue.

 On 26 April 2022, Little Mix announced they would be live streaming their final tour date at The O2 Arena, in London.
 The stream is titled Little Mix: The Last Show (For Now...) and was available to both stream live and for a limited cinema release on 14 May 2022.
-Tickets were made available alongside with merchandise on 27 April 2022, with a portion of proceeds being donated to the charities Child Poverty Action Group and Choose Love.
+Tickets were made available along with merchandise on 27 April 2022, with a portion of proceeds being donated to the charities Child Poverty Action Group and Choose Love.
 On 6 May 2022, Little Mix announced they plan to reunite in the future following their hiatus after The Confetti Tour.
 They stated they have decided to manage their own solo releases, and have no plans to release music around the same time as one another to avoid clashing on the charts.
 In the same month, the group appeared on The One Show, which was their last interview before their hiatus.
 Before the group had entered their hiatus, Edwards admitted they were already planning a timeframe for their return, with her suggesting that their break may last two years.

 On 21 May 2022, Little Mix was named as the second most richest celebrities on Times' The UK Young Music Rich List (30 or Under) with a net worth of 60 million.
 On 20 June, it was revealed that the group was the fourth most played artist of 2021 in the UK.
 On 7 July, Between Us was announced by Official Charts, as the fifth biggest selling album in the UK so far of that year.
 On 13 July, Little Mix announced a limited vinyl edition of their sixth studio album Confetti, in partnership with UNICEF UK, for their Blue Vinyl series.
 On 6 August, they released their 2023 edition calendar.